-Areas of improvement and recommendations by EEC Actions Taken by the Institution EEC's final recommendations and comments on the HEI's response Synchronous lectures should be offered not too often to place more emphasis on asynchronous delivery (e.g. asynchronous discussions in Moodle or professionally recorded video lectures) to provide flexible learning opportunities independent of time and space for distance learners.
+Areas of improvement and recommendations by EEC Actions Taken by the Institution For Official Use ONLY Synchronous lectures should be offered not too often to place more emphasis on asynchronous delivery (e.g. asynchronous discussions in Moodle or professionally recorded video lectures) to provide flexible learning opportunities independent of time and space for distance learners.
 Initially, the Programme was established around a cycle of lectures/assignments that took place every 2 weeks.
 However, following the instructions by CYQAA, we restructured the programme to include 12 interactive assignments and weekly synchronous meetings.
 These meetings are recorded and students can watch the videos at their own pace.
-All of these developments are encouraging and should enable a broader range of students to engage with the programme.
 Moreover, we encourage instructors to pre-record lectures or create short videos with concepts relevant to the lectures, and use brief weekly meetings for additional insights of the material, logistics, practical aspects of weekly activities or assignments, etc. Also, we encourage them to keep these weekly meetings short.
 Following this practice, the majority of the lectures is asynchronous, whereas brief weekly meetings help students keep on track and follow the pace of the course.
 Moreover, weekly activities include a combination of good practices for asynchronous engagement, including asynchronous forum discussions and other interactive assignments suggested by the committee.
 We agree with the recommendation of the committee that too many synchronous meetings also have disadvantages.
-Adopting the recommendation, we
+Adopting the recommendation, we will revert to the initial format of fewer weekly synchronous meetings that prioritizes asynchronous delivery.
+Choose level of compliance: